 For those arriving at Santiago airport or the Viazul bus station in Santiago we can arrange local transfers.

 For those arriving at Holguin airport, we can arrange transfers to Santiago de Cuba which is approximately a 2.5 hour journey.
 As we often have people travelling on the same flights, we organise shared transfers which shares the cost of the transfer.

 For anyone flying into Havana airport, we can book domestic flights to Santiago de Cuba (a 1.5hr flight), or book bus journeys which is a cheaper option of travel and which will take 12 – 14 hrs each way.

 What type of accommodation is included in the trip?

 Single rooms in homestay accommodation are included in the cost.
-For those travelling with others, we can arrange double/twin room accommodation as required.
+For those travelling with a friend, partner or family member, we can arrange double/twin room accommodation as required.